 The 70/30 Rule

 We did not have a child so that we would stop doing the things we love, we had a child to bring into our lives.
 For us that means we still go camping, grab the occasional meal or happy hour, see a concert and travel with kid in tow.
-I beg you to not be afraid to do the things you and your partner love because you’re afraid your kid won’t sleep perfectly or might get a little fussy.
+I beg you to not be afraid to do the things you and your partner love because you’re afraid your toddlers won’t sleep perfectly or might get a little fussy.
 Yes, be consistent but allow for flexibility in your child’s routine every so often.
 Say there’s a fun event you want to go to this weekend but it means your little one naps an hour and half later or in the stroller, they will survive and so will you!
-In fact, I argue they will be better off for it.
+In fact, I argue they will be better for it.

-As adults know even when you plan everything perfectly life has a way of saying “haha nice try but I’ve got other ideas” why not teach your child to be flexible from the start.
-To enjoy the things you love that might mean your kid gets a shorter nap on the go, gets on a plane, gets dirty, sleeps in a hotel, WHATEVER it is don’t be afraid to add a little variation to your kids routine, they might surprise you and I venture that your relationship will benefit from it!
+As adults know, even when you plan everything perfectly life has a way of saying “haha nice try but I’ve got other ideas.”
+Why not teach your child to be flexible from the start.
+To enjoy the things you love that might mean your kid gets a shorter nap on the go, gets on a plane, gets dirty, sleeps in a hotel.
+WHATEVER it is don’t be afraid to add a little variation to your kids routine, they might surprise you and I venture that your relationship will benefit from it!

 The A Parent and the B Parent

 The other rule my husband and I agree on is that at certain times of the day there is an “A Parent” and a “B Parent.”
 The “A Parent” is responsible for the needs of the child, entertainment and basically making sure the offspring stay alive.
 The “B Parent” is dealing with other responsibilities like working, paying the check, or yes getting to socialize and enjoy themselves without a kid connected to them.
 This rule can really come in handy while traveling.
-As most parents will tell you traveling with kids is an experience, a trip that allows for growth and bonding, it is however, not usually a vacation in the traditional sense of the word.
+As most parents will tell you traveling with toddlers is an experience, a trip that allows for growth and bonding, it is however, not usually a vacation in the traditional sense of the word.
 But you can find pockets of “vacation mode” by tagging out as the “B Parent.”

 For example on the last trip we took I had just spent two hours playing in the pool with my son who wanted to repeatedly jump in and out of the water, while my husband had cocktails and socialized with family.
 So then I tagged out and got a facial (hello vacation!) while my husband took over “Parent A” duties.
 Take turns sleeping in, putting the kids to bed while the other stays and has another drink etc. There’s plenty of time for family activities and bonding but make sure you each get a little me time too!